FENECON Home 10 assembly and operating instructions

 Electric shock in the absence of overvoltage protection

-Death or serious injury to the body and limbs from electric shock due to overvoltage (e.g. lightning strike) transmitted via the network cables or other data cables into the building and to other connected devices in the same network due to a lack of overvoltage protection.
+Death or serious injury to the body and limbs due to electric shock caused by overvoltage (e.g. lightning strike) transmitted via the network cables or other data cables into the building and to other connected devices in the same network due to a lack of overvoltage protection.

-- When laying network cables or other data cables outdoors, ensure that suitable surge protection is in place when the cables from the Inverter or battery tower (battery modules) pass from the outdoor area into a building
+• When laying network cables or other data cables outdoors, ensure that suitable overvoltage protection is in place when the cables from the inverter or battery tower (battery modules) pass from the outdoor area into a building.

-- Disconnect the battery modules from the Inverter via an external disconnecting device.
+• Disconnect the battery modules from the inverter using an external disconnecting device.

-- Switch off the AC circuit breaker or, if it has already tripped, leave it switched off and secure it against being switched on again.
+• Switch off the AC miniature circuit breaker or, if it has already tripped, leave it switched off and secure it against being switched on again.

 Death or serious injury to the body and limbs due to electric shock when touching a live meter housing: An overvoltage can damage a meter and lead to a voltage being applied to the meter housing.